DestructiveVoice/DestructiveFarm/docs/en/farm_client.md

 ## Farm Server Autodiscover

-To save your team members from specifying `--server-url URL` each time, you can change the [default domain](../../client/start_sploit.py#L82) of the server to a domain you control, and ask the team members to use the updated script.
+To save your team members from specifying `-u URL` each time, you can change the [default domain](../../client/start_sploit.py#L82) of the server to a domain you control, and ask the team members to use the updated script.

 When a competition starts, a team's admin can change the A record for the domain, so it will point to the IP address of the farm server in the local network.
 Note that the corresponding A records must have a small TTL (the changes will be applied with a delay otherwise).